Blokz101/Obsidian-Vault/GenLexSubsets.md

 		- In simpler terms:
 			- Compare values at the end of the previous [[Subset]] and the parent [[Set]].
 Compare the second to last values of the previous [[Subset]] and parent [[Set]], etc. Stop when the value of the parent [[Set]] is larger then the value of the previous [[Subset]].
 Choose that value on the previous [[Subset]].
 			- Create a new [[Subset]] identical up to the chosen value.
 Increase that value by $1$.
-			- Fill in the rest of the values from the chosen value to the end
+			- Fill in the rest of the values after the chosen value by adding $1$ to the previous number.
 ---
 - ## Practice